-3. We will consider past criminal records on an individual basis and adhere to the DBS Code of Practice and therefore take into account the following considerations:
+We will consider past criminal records on an individual basis and adhere to the DBS Code of Practice and therefore take into account the following considerations:

-- a.
-Whether the conviction is relevant to the position - b.
-The seriousness of the offence - c.
-The length of time since the offence occurred - d.
-Whether the applicant has a pattern of offending behaviour - e.
-Whether the applicant's circumstances have changed - f.
-The circumstances surrounding the offence and explanation offered by the applicant - 4.
+- o Whether the conviction is relevant to the position - o The seriousness of the offence - o The length of time since the offence occurred - o Whether the applicant has a pattern of offending behaviour - o Whether the applicant's circumstances have changed - o The circumstances surrounding the offence and explanation offered by the applicant

 BF Adventure uses Cornwall Council to process all applications.

-5. BF Adventure does not discriminate against any subject of disclosure on the basis of any convictions or other information disclosed.
+BF Adventure does not discriminate against any subject of disclosure on the basis of any convictions or other information disclosed.

-6. BF Adventure reserve the right to terminate contracts or offers of placement if information is disclosed that poses a risk to services users (see below)
+BF Adventure reserve the right to terminate contracts or offers of placement if information is disclosed that poses a risk to services users (see below)

-7. If a prospective job holder fails to disclose an unspent conviction prior to a DBS application being undertaken, BFA reserves the right to withdraw a job offer.
+If a prospective job holder fails to disclose an unspent conviction prior to a DBS application being undertaken, BFA reserves the right to withdraw a job offer.

-8. BF Adventure is unable to offer a position to any individual who has committed certain offences against children or vulnerable adults according to the Protection of Children Act 1999 and Court Services Act 2000 and Safeguarding Vulnerable Groups Act 2006.
+BF Adventure is unable to offer a position to any individual who has committed certain offences against children or vulnerable adults according to the Protection of Children Act 1999 and Court Services Act 2000 and Safeguarding Vulnerable Groups Act 2006.